STEELISI/SENMO/README.md

 For more details, please refer to Section 5.2 of the paper.

 ## Test
-We evaluate the fine-tuned model from the previous step on the separate (preprocessed) Testset.
+We evaluate the fine-tuned model from the previous step on the separate (preprocessed) testing set.
-To preprocess Testset, we run `preprocessing.py` by setting -i to `./data/test_orig.csv` and -o to `./data/test_clean.csv` (your choice).
+To preprocess testing set, we run `preprocessing.py` by setting -i to `./data/test_orig.csv` and -o to `./data/test_clean.csv` (your choice).

-Once the (preprocessed) Testset is ready, we run the following command to get the Testset predictions as well as evaluate the results.
+Once the (preprocessed) testing set is ready, we run the following command to get the testing set predictions as well as evaluate the results.
 ```
 python test.py @test.config
 ```